Muhammad-ijazCRT/Django-Note/README.md

 ###

-### “how to iterate multiple array in django template” Code Answer’s
+### 2) how to iterate multiple array in django template” Code Answer’s

     mylist = zip(list1, list2)
     context = {